galaguna/Packaged_Enhanced_Posts_Machine/README.md

 ![Figure-4]( Post_sys_Cnfg_module.png)

-Within the Post_sys_speed_cnfg module, the parameter CPU_CLK_SEL is used to select, by means a multiplexor, the CPU clock signal that will be used to execute the fetch-decode cycles.
+Within the Post_sys_speed_cnfg module, the parameter CPU_CLK_SEL is used to select, by means a multiplexor, the CPU clock signal that will be used to drive the machine cycles (fetch-decode-execute).
 Assuming a 100 MHz system clock, the possible CPU frequencies are showed in the following table:

 ![Figure-5]( CPU_SCK_Sel_Table.png)